anchit92/ESP32-RaceBox-mini-Emulator/README.md

 - *OPTIONAL*- Update deviceName(line 33) to whatever you want (the format is "RaceBox Mini {10 digit number}").
 - Click the "Upload" button (right arrow icon) in the Arduino IDE to compile and upload the code to your ESP32.
     - Note: Sometimes during the upload, I had to hold the BOOT button, press and release the EN button then release the BOOT button for the upload to work.
-- Check the Serial Monitor and ensure everything starts up succesfully, initialization is complete when it starts displaying "BLE Packet Rate: 0.00 Hz" every 5 seconds.
+- Check the Serial Monitor and ensure everything starts up successfully, initialization is complete when it starts displaying "BLE Packet Rate: 0.00 Hz" every 5 seconds.

 ## 3D Printed Enclosure